reactjs/react.dev/src/content/reference/react/useContext.md

 const ThemeContext = createContext('light');
 ```

-This way, if you accidentally render some component without a corresponding provider, it won't break.
-This also helps your components work well in a test environment without setting up a lot of providers in the tests.
+This way, if you accidentally render some Component without a corresponding provider, it won't break.
+This also helps your Components work well in a test environment without setting up a lot of providers in the tests.

 In the example below, the "Toggle theme" button is always light because it's **outside any theme context provider** and the default context theme value is `'light'`.
 Try editing the default theme to be `'dark'`.